marco-meini/sequelize-butler/README.md

 ```

 #### addNotEqual
-Add a not-equal condition to one column, for dates you must specify the type
+Add a not-equal condition to one column, for dates you must specify the type, if value is null or undefined an "IS NOT NULL" condition is added

 ##### Arguments
 - column: column to compare